raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 It is easy to write a function that recognizes valid regex given any regex engine: Give the engine the regex, and see if it returns an error.
 That is practical, but unsatisfying.
 All it tells us is that a Turing Machine can be devised to recognize regexen.
 But not all flavours of regexen are as powerful as Turing Machines.

 It is far more interesting to ask if a machine defined by a particular flavour of regex can recognize valid examples of that particular flavour for regexen.
 Regexen were originally called "regular expressions," because they could recognize regular languges.
-Regular languages could be recognized by finite-state automata, thus the original regexen described finite-state automata.
+Regular languages could be recognized by finite-state automata,[^terminology] thus the original regexen described finite-state automata.

 But just because a flavour of regex only describes finite-state automata, does not mean that descriptions of those regexen can be recognized by finite-state automata.
 Consider, for example, a flavour of regex that permits characters (such as `a`, `b`, `c`, ..., `x`, `y`, `z`), the wildcard operator `.`, the zero-or more operator `*`, and non-capturing groups `(?: ... )`.
 Here's an example of such a regex: